 This leaves your only support in your boots and the sharp crampon spikes.
 It takes a couple tries to get a good stick, so it’s hard to really tell what is correct or not until you figure it out.
 Luckily we were able to practice on surrounding ice sheets to the walls we were going to be climbing.

 We seemed to both take pretty naturally to scurrying up the ice walls.
 Maybe it’s from a lifetime of living in sub-arctic Northern Wisconsin; just kind of leaves you at home in conditions like that of the glacier.
-Or maybe just beginner’s luck, either way we caught on quickly.
+Or maybe just beginner’s luck, either way, we caught on quickly.

 After having my fill of climbing I sat back on the rocks that the glacier had brought down the valley and watched the others try their hand at a few more climbs.
 I couldn’t help but look around and just take it all in.
 I was sitting on a glacier.
 In New Zealand.
 That alone was a little surreal.

 Would I give ice climbing another try?
 Yes, absolutely!
 It was fun but challenging, which made it appealing to me.
-Plus I was sore for about 4 days afterwards in places I haven’t been sore since I was a track athlete in high school.
+Plus I was sore for about 4 days afterward in places I haven’t been sore since I was a track athlete in high school.
 So it’s incredibly good exercise and something I wouldn’t miss out on trying my hand at in the future.

 Have you ever done ice climbing?
 Tell us about your experience below.